 Offer a variety of choices so children learn to make wise selections

-Provide reasonable accommodations for religious, ethnic and cultural diversity, as well as medical food restrictions among students
+Provide reasonable accommodations medical food restrictions (allergies) among students

-Be planned to coordinate classroom curriculum with the menu to enhance nutrition education
+Be planned to coordinate classroom curriculums with the menu to enhance nutrition education

 Provide students with at least 20 minutes to eat lunch